 I’d like to focus here on those kings (also known as the Three Wise Men or the Magi) who followed the Star of Bethlehem that they saw in the sky heralding our Lord’s birth.
 Matthew’s Gospel refers to them as Magi, a word for astrologers, although tradition associates these men with royalty.
 They followed that star to the cave outside Bethlehem to pay homage to the “newborn king of the Jews” as they referred to Jesus (Matt 2:2).

 Their journey is remembered not only on Christmas Day, but more prominently, afterwards, in the United States and many other countries on the first Sunday after New Years’ Day on what we call Epiphany (although the official date of Epiphany is January 6th).
-This year, Epiphany is celebrated in the United States on January 3rd, 2016.
 This special holiday also commemorates Christ's manifestation to the gentiles (in this case the Magi).

 Epiphany is also called Three Kings Day and children receive their gifts on this day in many Latin American countries (as well as in Puerto Rico and Spain) in commemoration of the gifts of gold, frankincense and myrrh that the Magi brought Jesus!